The Real Story Behind TalkToTree

 And I’ve always failed.

-Suddenly it was like being stretched out on a torture rack.
+Suddenly, it felt like I was being stretched out on a torture rack.

 Because after six months of research and writing, I had chapters and chapters of nothing.